nemisig/nemisig2020/docs/index.md

 [AirBnBs](https://www.airbnb.com/s/Northampton--MA/all) are also an option, with an average price around $110.

 ### Student Travel Grants

-We are aiming to have travel grants available for students.
-Please note on your registration form if you are interested in travel support.
+Unfortunately this year, we are not able to offer student travel grants.